What’s inside:

 4. AI Personalizes Patient Billing for Higher Collections

-AI isn’t just transforming backend workflows; it also enhances patient financial engagement.
+AI isn’t just transforming backend workflows; it’s reshaping the patient financial experience.
 Predictive models can forecast payment behavior, allowing providers to offer personalized payment plans or targeted financial guidance.

 AI chatbots and virtual assistants can answer billing questions, send reminders, and help patients navigate their financial responsibilities.